alimohebbi/test-reuse-study/semantic_matching_evaluator/analyzer/README.md

 **Input:**
 - Result of semantic matching in isolation `results.csv`
+> The file is output of semantic matching evaluator that exist in following directory
+> `semantic_matching_evaluator/evaluator/results.csv`

 **Output:** Figures and tables related to semantic matching in isolation.
 The analyzor prints the tables in console and save plots and statistical test in `mrr` and `top1` folders.